ulab-uiuc/CS598-Topics-in-LLM-Agents/README.md

 - **Format:** We provide [this template](Summaries/template.pdf) for your reference.
 We suggest that you can use Google Docs to enable in-line comments and suggestions.

 Best Practices:
-- Allocate enough time to read and understand the assigned paper.
+- Allocate enough time to read and understand the assigned papers.
-- Discuss the paper as a group to share perspectives and insights.
+- Discuss the papers as a group to share perspectives and insights.
 - Write the summary carefully, ensuring clarity and completeness.
 - Incorporate key observations from the class discussion in your final submission.